Singapore reports highest single-day rise in COVID-19 cases | Health

 Singapore reports highest single-day rise in COVID-19 cases

-Singapore's health ministry reported 2,268 new COVID-19 cases on Wednesday, the highest since the beginning of the pandemic.
+The country also reported two new deaths due to the coronavirus.
+A recent rise in cases after the relaxation of some COVID-19 measures has prompted Singapore to pause further reopening.
 From this week, Singapore tightened some curbs such as limiting social gatherings to two people and making work from home a default.

 - Country: